-Founded in 1917, we are ranked among the top 10 UK EEE Departments (QS World Universities 2020).
-We are a large thriving department with over 800 students and staff and over the last few decades, we have built our reputation as world leaders in the areas of electromagnetics, semiconductors and communications.
+We are ranked among the top 10 UK EEE Departments (QS World Universities 2020) and achieved 91% in overall student satisfaction (NSS 2020).
+We are a large thriving department and we have built our reputation as world leaders in the areas of electromagnetics, semiconductors and communications.

 The Research Excellence Framework 2014 ranked us among the UK's top ten departments for the impact and quality of our research.

 Our academics are major contributors to tackling key technological challenges including renewable energy generation, distribution and storage, 5G radio communications and electric transport.

 Please access your Student Handbooks via the Organisations section on Blackboard.

 Our teaching is informed by the research we do - and we do a lot!

 Our academics have been awarded £50m of research grants in the last 5 years to provide solutions including to help achieve reliable renewable energy storage to supply the national grid, offshore wind energy production and 5G communications development.

 The EPSRC (Engineering and Physical Science Research Council) are a government funded body and a major sponsor of university based research.
 They currently provide over £31m of sponsorship funding for our research activities and this makes us one of the best supported departments in the country.
 This level of support feeds directly into our teaching providing students with access to world-class facilities and exposure to the very latest developments in the field.
 EPSRC also provide an additional £500k as a Doctoral Training Award to provide scholarships for PhD students.